JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CLog"></a>CLog

-Returns the complex natural logarithm (base e) of this complex number.
+Returns the complex natural logarithm (base e) of a complex number.
 The branch cut is the negative real axis.

 ```
 FUNCTION CLog OVERLOAD (BYREF value AS _complex) AS _complex